chungyc/site-personal/site/article/physics/relativity/spacetime-diagrams.markdown

 As in the diagram transformed non-relativistically, the world line of the observer is stationary in its own inertial frame, i.e., \(x=0\) for the world line.
 But much else is different.
-Both the \(x\) and \(t\) axes are different from those in the original inertial frame, and events that had the same \(t\) coordinate in the original inertial frame now have different \(t\) coordinates.
+Both the \(x\) and \(t\) axes are different from those in the original inertial frame, and events that had the same \(t\) coordinates in the original inertial frame now have different \(t\) coordinates.
 And the speed of light remains the same in both inertial frames.

 You may or may not have also noticed that the world line now terminates at a \(t\) coordinate slightly smaller than the \(t\) coordinate it terminated at in the original diagram.
-If you did, you noticed time dilation, which will be discussed in the [next section](#time-dilation).
+If you did, you noticed time dilation, which will be discussed in the next section.

 ## Time dilation {#time-dilation}